bottlerocketjonny/bottlerocketjonny/README.md

 <br>

 👋 | Hey everyone!
-Nice to meet you.

-👨‍💻 | I'm Jonny, a Junior Developer based in London, UK.
+I'm Jonny, a Junior Developer based in London, UK.

-⚡ | My tech-stack includes Java, Python, SQL, Ruby & much more!

 🚀 | Get in touch with me via my email bottlerocketjonny@protonmail.com or through the links at the top.